macaroni-os/macaroni-site/site/content/blog/phoenix-23.03.md

    next release.

-2. `macaronictl` tool has a new `etc-update` command written in Golang the uses the same `/etc/etc-update.conf` config and it implements a similar logic to the Portage `etc-update` command.
+2. `macaronictl` tool has a new `etc-update` command written in Golang that uses the same `/etc/etc-update.conf` config and it implements a similar logic to the Portage `etc-update` command.

 3. `macaronictl` tool has a new `kernel availables` command that